 What a weird movie.
 Huge budget, really talented actors, but where does it go and why?
 All these things make it interesting.
 I saw it because of the book: The best movie you've never seen.
 I thought I'd laugh more, but maybe it caught me of guard.

-A triumph of visual (and aural (Barry's score is a delight)) detail, cannot atone for this messy curate's egg.
-It's all very overheated in the sun, not to mention a double onslaught of histrionics from Williams and Taylor.
+It's all very overheated under the sun...
+A triumph of visual and aural detail (Barry's score is a delight) cannot atone for this messy curate's egg with a double onslaught of histrionics from Williams and Taylor.
 The rhetoric gets lost when yelled to the rear stalls.